-- 32.1 Every request for the release of personal data generated by this CCTV System will be channelled through the System Manager.
-The System Manager will ensure the principles contained within Appendix C to this Code of Practice are followed at all times. - 32.2 In complying with the national standard for the release of data to third parties, it is intended, as far as reasonably practicable, to safeguard the individual's rights to privacy and to give effect to the following principles: - 32.2.1 Recorded material shall be processed lawfully and fairly, and used only for the purposes defined in this Code of Practice - 32.2.2 Access to recorded material will only take place in accordance with the standards outlined in appendix C and this Code of Practice - 32.2.3 The release or disclosure of data for commercial or entertainment purposes is specifically prohibited. - 32.3 Members of the police service or other agency having a statutory authority to investigate and / or prosecute offences may, subject to compliance with appendix C, release details of recorded information to the media only in an effort to identify alleged offenders or potential witnesses.
-Under such circumstances, full details will be recorded in accordance with the Procedural Manual. - 32.4 Release to the media of recorded information, in whatever format, which may be part of a current investigation would be covered by the Police and Criminal Evidence Act, 1984.
+- 32.3.
+Recorded material shall be processed lawfully and fairly, and used only for the purposes defined in this Code of Practice - 32.4.
+Access to recorded material will only take place in accordance with the standards outlined in appendix C and this Code of Practice - 32.5.
+The release or disclosure of data for commercial or entertainment purposes is specifically prohibited. - 32.6.
+Members of the police service or other agency having a statutory authority to investigate and / or prosecute offences may, subject to compliance with appendix C, release details of recorded information to the media only in an effort to identify alleged offenders or potential witnesses.
+Under such circumstances, full details will be recorded in accordance with the Procedural Manual. - 32.7.
+Release to the media of recorded information, in whatever format, which may be part of a current investigation would be covered by the Police and Criminal Evidence Act, 1984.
 Any such disclosure should only be made after due consideration of the likely impact on a criminal trial.
-Full details of any media coverage must be recorded and brought to the attention of both the prosecutor and the defence. - 32.5 If material is to be shown to witnesses, including police officers, for the purpose of obtaining identification evidence, it must be shown in accordance with Appendix C and the Procedural Manual. - 32.6 It may be beneficial to make use of 'real' digital footage for the training and education of those involved in the operation and management of CCTV systems, and for those involved in the investigation, prevention and detection of crime.
+Full details of any media coverage must be recorded and brought to the attention of both the prosecutor and the defence. - 32.8.
+If material is to be shown to witnesses, including police officers, for the purpose of obtaining identification evidence, it must be shown in accordance with Appendix C and the Procedural Manual. - 32.9.
+It may be beneficial to make use of 'real' digital footage for the training and education of those involved in the operation and management of CCTV systems, and for those involved in the investigation, prevention and detection of crime.
 Any material recorded by virtue of this CCTV system will only be used for such bona fide training and education purposes.
 Recorded material will not be released for commercial or entertainment purposes.

-33.0 Digital Images - Provision & Quality
+33. Digital Images - Provision & Quality

-33.1 To ensure the quality of the images, and that recorded information will meet the criteria outlined by current Home Office guidelines, the only videotapes to be used with the system are those, which have been specifically provided in accordance with the Procedural Manual.
+33.1.
+To ensure the quality of the images, and that recorded information will meet the criteria outlined by current Home Office guidelines, the only videotapes to be used with the system are those, which have been specifically provided in accordance with the Procedural Manual.

-34.0 Tapes - Retention
+34. Tapes - Retention

-- 34.1 Recorded images will be retained for a period of one calendar month.
+- 34.1.
+Recorded images will be retained for a period of one calendar month.
 Before being over written.
-The Green Lane system will automatically over write after 28 days. - 34.2 Digital Images will be always be used and stored in accordance with the Procedural Manual.
+The Green Lane system will automatically over write after 28 days. - 34.2.
+Digital Images will be always be used and stored in accordance with the Procedural Manual.
 At the conclusion of their life within the CCTV System they will be destroyed and the destruction certified.